qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 style for output layers (that is, layers generated by using algorithms from any of the framework GUI components).
 Just create the style you want using QGIS, save it to a file, and then enter the path to that file in the settings so the algorithms can use it.
-Whenever a layer is loaded by SEXTANTE and added to the QGIS canvas, it will be rendered with that style.
+Whenever a layer is loaded by Processing and added to the QGIS canvas, it will be rendered with that style.

 Rendering styles can be configured individually for each algorithm and each one of its outputs.
-Just right-click on the name of the algorithm in the toolbox and select :guilabel:`Edit rendering styles`.
+Just right-click on the name of the algorithm in the toolbox and select :guilabel:`Edit rendering styles for outputs`.
 You will see a dialog like the one shown next.

 .. _figure_rendering_styles: